-Funding Opportunity Description: This Federal Funding Opportunity (FFO or Announcement) announces the anticipated availability of funding for the MBDA Business Center ("Center") program, and solicits competitive applications for operators of MBDA Business Centers in twenty-nine (29) locations.
-MBDA Business Centers are established to provide technical assistance and business development services.
-The technical assistance and business development services are provided through federal financial assistance awards to generate increased financing and contract opportunities for minority business enterprises (MBEs).
+Funding Opportunity Description: This Federal Funding Opportunity (FFO or Announcement) announces the anticipated availability of funding for the MBDA Business Consulting Project ("Project"), and solicits competitive applications for operators in one (1) area.
+The Project is a pilot established to provide technical assistance and business development services without the use of a traditional brick and mortar office to deliver services.
+However, services will be rendered in a business environment that is conducive to delivering business development consulting services.
+The technical assistance and business development services for this Project are provided through a federal financial assistance award (e.g., grants, cooperative agreements) to generate increased financing and contract opportunities for minority business enterprises (MBEs).
 In addition, the services provided will assist MBEs in creating and retaining jobs.

-Pre-Application Teleconference: MBDA will conduct a pre-application teleconference on - October 15, 2015.
+Pre-Application Teleconference: MBDA will conduct a pre-application teleconference on December 7, 2015.
 The time of the pre-application teleconference has yet to be determined.
 Participants must register at least 24 hours in advance of the teleconference.
 Please visit the MBDA Internet Portal at www.mbda.gov for more information.

 &lt;sup>1 A cooperative agreement is the funding instrument used when there will be substantial Federal Government programmatic involvement.
-Substantial involvement means that, after award, MBDA program staff will assist, guide, coordinate, or participate in Center activities.
+Substantial involvement means that, after award, MBDA program staff will assist, guide, coordinate, or participate in Project activities.
 This FFO is not to start or to expand an individual business.
-Applications must be submitted for the operation of an MBDA Business Center that will provide business development services to eligible minority-owned firms as set forth in this Announcement.
+Applications must be submitted for the operation of an MBDA Business Center Project that will provide business development services to eligible minority-owned firms as set forth in this Announcement.
 Applications that do not meet these requirements will not be considered.